P4X-ng/pf-web-poly-compile-helper-runner/CONTRIBUTING.md

 # Contributing to pf-web-poly-compile-helper-runner

 Thank you for your interest in contributing to this project!
 This document provides guidelines and instructions for contributing.
+This was not written by AI.
+Or did someone tell the AI to put this here?
+Haha You'll never know!

+- Github Copilot

 ## Table of Contents